BizTalkCommunity/BizTalk-PipelineComponents-Extensions-UtilityPack/README.md

   * In BizTalk Administration console you will be able to:
     * select if you want to use the behavior of the default JSON Encoder pipeline component provide by Microsoft;
 	* or use the custom behavior to generate the JSON message;

+### ODBC File Decoder Pipeline Component

+* ODBC File Decoder Pipeline Component is, as the name mentioned, a decode component that you can use in a receive pipeline to process DBF or Excel files.
+Still, it can be possible to process other ODBC types (maybe requiring minor adjustments).
+The component uses basic ADO.NET to parse the incoming DBF or Excel files into an XML document.
+* If consuming DBF files is not a typical scenario, we can’t say the same for Excel files.
+Yet, we often find these requirements, and there isn’t any out-of-the-box way to process these files.

 ## Deploying Pipeline Components
 All the .NET pipeline component assemblies (native and custom) must be located in the <installation directory>\Pipeline Components folder to be executed by the server.
 If the pipeline with a custom component will be deployed across several servers, the component's binaries must be present in the specified folder on every server.